ashukla21/DRL_REDQ_Project/README.md

-## Please look at the savoir branch for the delta final project implementation (https://github.com/ashukla21/DRL_REDQ_Project/tree/savior)
+## Please look at the savior branch for the delta final project implementation (https://github.com/ashukla21/DRL_REDQ_Project/tree/savior)

 Below is the work done for the midterm report: